square/bionic/docs/what.rst

 Bionic lets you automate your data analysis by combining the *entities* you care about into a *workflow*.
 This has the following benefits:

+*(NOTE: Items with footnotes are not complete yet!)*

 * **File-Object Mapping**: Bionic knows how to convert each entity between a Python object and a file.
 You never have to read or write intermediate files or remember what your file naming scheme is; you just ask for an entity by name and Bionic gets it for you.
-* **Automatic Caching**: Every entity is automatically cached on disk [#f_disk]_, so you only have to compute it once.
+* **Automatic Caching**: Every entity is automatically cached on disk or in the cloud [#f_cloud]_, so you only have to compute it once.
 If you redefine an entity, Bionic figures out which entities need to be recomputed.
 * **Scalable Execution**: Entities are computed in parallel [#f_parallel]_, either on your local machine or on a cluster [#f_distributed]_.
 * **Automatic Plumbing**: Each entity is specified independently and only knows